Fundmanager1/hyperlane-registry/README.md

 # Hyperlane Registry

-A collection of configs, artifacts, and schemas for Hyperlane.
+A collection of configs, artifacts, and schemas for Hyperlane using QOMX/Q token on BNB/Binance Smart Chain..
 See the [documentation](https://docs.hyperlane.xyz/docs/reference/registries) for more information.

 ## Contents